 Click on a WD/WMO to learn more about it.

 There are 883 lakes in the seven county TCMA which includes the counties of Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington.
-The TCMA Watersheds also contain the area covered by the Metropolitan Area Surface Water Management Act (Minnesota Statutes 103B.201 to 255), which requires local units of government in the seven county TCMA to prepare and implement comprehensive surface water management plans through membership in a watershed management organization (WMO).
+The TCMA Watersheds also contain the area covered by the Metropolitan Area Surface Water Management Act (Minn.
+Stat.
+103B.201 to 255), which requires local units of government in the seven county TCMA to prepare and implement comprehensive surface water management plans through membership in a watershed management organization (WMO).
 WMOs can be organized in three ways:

 - as a joint powers agreement between the cities and townships within the watershed;

 Most WMOs boundaries are hydrologically defined, and are at the 10 or 12-digit hydrologic unit code (HUC) sub-watershed level.
 Some WMO boundaries are politically determined rather than hydrologically determined.

 Projects may involve small portions of local or watershed plans such as neighborhood stormwater projects, be city or watershed-wide projects to deal with identified impairments, or be Regional or basin-wide projects dealing with problems such as chloride runoff in the TCMA Watersheds from highway road salt or basin-wide runoff of nutrients affecting Lake St. Croix.

 Twin Cities Metropolitan Area Chloride Project.
 Chloride in road salt enters our surface waters, groundwater and soils after a snowmelt.
 This link contains information on the MPCA’s activities, efforts, status, and impacts of chloride in our waters.